-- Bake for 35 to 45 minutes until crust is golden brown and a knife inserted into the center comes out clean.
-If necessary, cover edge of crust with foil to prevent burning.
+- Bake for 35 to 45 minutes until the crust is golden brown and a knife inserted into the center comes out clean.
+If necessary, cover the edge of the crust with foil to prevent burning.
 Allow quiche to cool for at least 10 minutes before serving.

 This makes 6 servings.
 You can use this basic recipe to make your own style quiche by adding other meats and/or cooked vegetables like asparagus, spinach, or broccoli.